AnarchoTechNYC/meta/train-the-trainers/practice-labs/README.md

 # Practice Labs

-In this folder, you'll find stand-alone workshop materials that focus on gaining hands-on experience for practical skills.
+In this folder, you'll find stand-alone workshop materials that focus on gaining hands-on experience with foundational and practical skills.
 All exercise material added here should be written in a manner that makes it accessible to beginners, even if you feel that the topic of the exercise is "advanced."
 If you cannot write the exercise so it is accessible to a beginner, you probably do not understand it well enough yourself.

 This project is organized in the following way: